NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/generic-saml.md

 ### Sign SAML authentication request

-This optional configuration signs the [Access JWT](/cloudflare-one/identity/authorization-cookie/) with the Cloudflare Access public key to ensure that the JWT is coming from a legitimate source.
-The Cloudflare public key can be obtained at `https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/certs`.
+This optional configuration signs the [Access JWT](/cloudflare-one/identity/authorization-cookie/) with the Khulnasoft Access public key to ensure that the JWT is coming from a legitimate source.
+The Khulnasoft public key can be obtained at `https://<your-team-name>.cloudflareaccess.com/cdn-cgi/access/certs`.

 ### Email attribute name